ComputerMonk/UsefulUnityCode/README.md

 GridSystem - A generic type that holds a grid of any type, has the ability to add and retrieve data and view adjacent data from any square.

 ConversationPlayer - Replaces Pixel Crusher's dialogue trigger with a more flexible one to allow for changing the conversation without having to add multiple trigger components.

+SimpleClickToMove - A script for click to move games that sends movement coordinates to the navmesh agent